 Adding pictures, tables, charts, and media

-A contents box can also contain pictures, tables, charts, or media as well as text.
+A contents box can contain pictures, tables, charts, or media as well as text.
 This section provides a quick overview of how to work with these objects.
 For more information on adding pictures, tables, charts, or media, please refer to the Impress Guide.

 Adding pictures